-Spiking was carried out in such a fashion that it both simulated the situation in which the spinal cord could be infected, together with the possibility of adventitious contamination on bone surfaces: macerated mouse-brain infected with 301V was injected into bovine spinal cord.
+In the inactivation experiment (Grobben et al, 2002), spiking was carried out in such a way that it both simulated the situation in which the spinal cord could be infected, together with the possibility of adventitious contamination on bone surfaces: macerated mouse-brain infected with 301V was injected into bovine spinal cord.
 In addition, macerate was smeared onto the surfaces of the crushed bones.
-This spiked material was then submitted to the following scaled-down gelatin production process (Grobben et al, 2001):
+The infectivity of the 301V mouse brain is estimated at $10^{7,7}$ intracerebral ID50/g.
+This spiked material was then submitted to the following scaled-down gelatin production process (Grobben et al, 2002):

 - 1. A classic degreasing step of the finely crushed bone chips was carried out with hot water (at 70-90°C) Thereafter the bone chips were dried in hot air at 109-119°C for 40 minutes.
 The temperature of the chips is not higher than 85°C. - 2.
 Secondly the classic demineralisation step was applied with increased concentrations of Hydrochloric acid (0.5-2.5-4%) during 4 days in order to dissolve the mineral part of the bone.
 The produced ossein is washed several times with water. - 3.
 In the following step, the ossein obtained from demineralisation is immersed for 2 hours in a solution of 0.3 M sodium hydroxide at pH 13 at room temperature.
-After draining of the hydroxide, the ossein is washed with water and immersed overnight in dilute hydrochloric acid at pH 2 and thereafter intensively washed with water. - 4.
-The gelatine is extracted from the ossein with hot water in 3 or 4 steps.
-The temperature during the first extraction is 60°C and increased by a further 10° for the subsequent extractions.
-The gelatine extract obtained is between 2 and 8%. - 5.
-The gelatine is further purified by filtration and ion-exchange and finally sterilised at 138°C 140°C during approx. 4 seconds and dried.
+After draining of the hydroxide, the ossein is washed with water and immersed overnight in dilute hydrochloric acid at pH 2 and thereafter intensively washed with water.